RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 #### Using transformations

-RDI supports transformation blocks with read-through jobs.
-You can use transformations to remove fields, map fields, add fields etc.
+RDI provides support for transformation blocks within read-through jobs.
+These transformations can be utilized to perform various operations such as removing fields, mapping fields, adding fields, and more.
-Keep in mind that removing all fields or applying a filter will result in an error as no record can be written to Redis and returned to the client.
+However, it is important to note that certain transformations, such as removing all fields or applying a filter that results in no records, will lead to an error.
+This occurs because there will be no valid record to write to Redis and return to the client.
+Therefore, it's crucial to ensure that transformations do not unintentionally result in empty or filtered data sets.

 #### The output section

 Unlike write-behind the output section does not specify which key and type to write to Redis as this is provided by the client command.
-However, it has an optional `expires` attribute to specify the TTL of the retrieved key.
+However, it has an optional `expires` attribute to specify the TTL of the retrieved key in seconds.

 ## Upgrading